jrsmth/spring/content/03-dependency-injection/README.md

     * When one class knows explicitly about the design and implementation of another class, changes to one class raise the risk of breaking the other class.
         * Such changes can have rippling effects across the application making the application fragile
 * In essence, Dependency Inversion is a combination of the Open Closed and Liskov Substitution principles
-* To reiterate, the core message of Dependency Inversion is that instead of high-level modules depending on low-level modules, both should depend on an abstraction:
+* To reiterate, the core message of Dependency Inversion is:
+    * Instead of high-level modules depending on low-level modules, both should depend on an abstraction:

 <img src="./res/dependency_inversion.png" width="500">